dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Mathematics is the language with which God has written the universe.
+  Life is as tedious as twice-told tale, vexing the dull ear of a drowsy man.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1480 days)